jihuan-tian/jihuan-tian.github.io/_posts/2022-06-05-create-hyperlinks-in-org-mode.markdown

 Because I often use the `Helm` package for an interactive prompt of a file name or folder path, all the history files once selected via `Helm` can be quickly revisited.
 After pressing `C-u C-c C-l`, a further `C-c h` will trigger the `Helm` history.
 By navigating in the list of file names, we then come to the interested item.
 If it is to be used directly as the link target, press `F1`.
 If its name or path is to be modified before using, press `F2`.
 When the modification is finished, press `F1` to insert the final link.

+# Insert a link to a directory

 When the target local file is a folder not an ordinary file, even though the link created for it as above can be opened in Emacs `Dired` by pressing `C-c C-o`, it cannot be opened correctly in the PDF document that is compiled from the exported LaTeX file.
 This is because the link will be appended with a `.pdf` extension by the `Hyperref` LaTeX package.
-To solve problem, manually add `run:` to the beginning of the link address.
+To solve problem, manually replace the link's identifying string `file` with `run` at the beginning of the link address.

+<span class="timestamp-wrapper"><span class="timestamp">&lt;2022-07-15 Fri&gt; </span></span> However, when we export the Org contents into LaTeX using this method, there will be an error like this:

+    user-error: Unable to resolve link: "run:path-to-the-directory/"

+According to [StackExchange](https://tex.stackexchange.com/a/558242/84490), a definitive method is to keep the `file` prefix intact and append a dot to the link address.
+This will prevent `Hyperref` from *presumptuously* adding the `.pdf` extension.

 # Insert a link to a specific position in a local file